siddharthgada/Udacity-Data-Engineering-with-AWS-Nanodegree/Cloud Data Warehouses/Project/Readme.md

 ✅ AWS Redshift: Setting up and managing a cloud-based data warehouse. <br>
 ✅ SQL & Schema Design: Implementing a star schema with optimized queries.<br>
 ✅ ETL Process: Loading large datasets efficiently from S3 to Redshift.<br>
-✅ Python & Boto3: Automating infrastructure using Python scripts.<br>
+✅ Python: Automating infrastructure using Python scripts.<br>

 ## How to Run the Project<br>
 1️⃣ Update dwh.cfg with Redshift database and IAM role details.<br>